apify/crawlee/README-new.md

 npm install apify
 ```

+It works right off the bat locally.
+No configuration needed.
-However, to make the package work at its full potential,
+To make the package work with Apify cloud services
 you'll need to set one or more of the following environment variables
 for your Node.js process, depending on your circumstances: